 At this stage, the vampire will begin to acquire his iconic image.
 Sketch the muscle mass of the arms.
 Sketch circles for the shoulders and add volume to the arms.
 Schematically sketch out the palms of the monster.

 Step 5 – Add Volume to the Legs

 Using simple lines, add some volume to the legs.
 Just like in the stage with the arms, sketch two circles in the middle of the leg, where the knees should be.

 Step 6 – Detail the Face of the Vampire

 At this stage, you need to draw small details.
 On the face, portray the eyes, eyebrow arches, nose, and mouth of the monster.
 Depict the mouth not quite a standard human form.
 Also, do not forget that the vampire has fangs.

 Step 7 – Draw the Ears, Jaw, and Hair

 Give the head a more realistic look: mark the chin and make the nape area more voluminous.
 After that, depict the hairline Then, portray the slightly pointed ears.
 The upper part of the ear should be very sharply pointed, it will give the vampire a familiar look.

 Step 8 – Draw the Cape of the Vampire

 Now let’s start drawing the clothes of the monster.
-Let’s start with the cape – firstly, draw the collar with sharp arched lines extending behind the head.
+First, let’s start with the cape and draw the collar with sharp arched lines extending behind the head.
 Sketch the small collar around the neck using triangles.
 Then add the fabric behind the monster using vertical lines, and denote the bottom of the cape with a wavy line.